 What is Advanced Metering, or AMI?

 The AMI project will be an extended project involving significant planning, software system implementation, and hardware deployment.
-The vendor selection, planning and software implementation phases will last into late 2017, with the field hardware deployment starting in 2017 and expected to last until mid-2019.
-This schedule is subject to change based on any issues or changes that might arise.
+The vendor selection, planning and software implementation phases will last into late 2017, with the field hardware deployment starting in 2017 and lasting until late 2019.
+This schedule is subject to change based on any issues or changes in the project scope that might arise.

 AMI solutions have been shown to provide significant operational and service benefits that make the investment worthwhile.
 Most electric utilities today either have implemented, are implementing, or are planning to implement AMI.

 How will I know when my meter is changed?